akash0x53/akash0x53.github.io/source/posts/2013-09-13-programmers-day.markdown

 categories:
 ---

-Today is "International Programmers day". :-o how?? <!--more-->
+Today (13th September) is "International Programmers day". :-o how?? <!--more-->

 It believes that 256^th day of Gregorian calender celebrated as "International Programmers day".
 Now why 256th days?
 It's simple 2^8=256.
 2^8 which have significance in computers.